AQT Spotlight on Alex Romero -Aquaculture as a Career

 And how did you know it was Aquaculture the career you were meant for?

-At the beginning it was a little scary, he says, everyone around him would set him to failure, saying aquaculture would not take him anywhere, that he would be a middle or high school teacher, that it would not bring food to his table, and people went on and on about what his future in aquaculture was going to be like.
-But he did not pay attention to them “everyone has to find their path or build it and I have to find a way to be successful and get to where I want to go” and his first employment was an international opportunity, a catfish company, in Mississippi, USA, hired him as a hatchery technician.
-There he worked for over 4 years and his exit position was as Hatchery manager.
+In the beginning, it was a little scary, he says.
+Everyone around him would set him to failure, saying aquaculture would not take him anywhere.
+That he would be a middle or high school teacher.
+That it would not bring food to his table.
+And people went on and on about what his future in aquaculture was going to be like.
+But he did not pay attention to them.
+“Everyone has to find their path or build it.
+And I have to find a way to be successful and get to where I want to go”.
+And his first employment was an international opportunity, a catfish company, in Mississippi, USA, hired him as a hatchery technician.
+There he worked for over 4 years and his exit position was as a Hatchery manager.

 “I’m going to be honest and just finding that first job, all of those things they told me ran across my head.
 Even my teachers would tell me those kinds of things, you know.
-But I was determined this was going to be my life, that I was going to make a career off of it and I would send so much job applications, that you know, you would think that just by statistical probability at least one would hire me, right?
-So, after I received that first job offer, I thought in all those people, and I thank god I haven’t stopped working a single week since that first day, that I get to bring food to my family’s table day in and day out.
+But I was determined this was going to be my life.
+That I was going to make a career off of it and I would send so many job applications.
+That you know, you would think that just by statistical probability at least one would hire me, right?
+So, after I received that first job offer, I thought of all those people.
+And I thank god I haven’t stopped working a single week since that first day, that I get to bring food to my family’s table day in and day out.
 I am very grateful, happy, and I love what I do for a living, what else can I ask for?”

-What is the biggest challenge you have faced along your career?
+What is the biggest challenge you have faced throughout your career?

-Throughout his professional life he has been back and forth from the United States and Mexico, which he says has given him a broad scope on personal and professional aspects of his life.
-But the opportunity of getting to know people from many cultures and countries gives him a different perspective and points of views, getting to know the world through other people’s eyes and life experiences, widening his mind.
+Throughout his professional life, he has been back and forth from the United States and Mexico.
+Which he says has given him a broad scope on personal and professional aspects of his life.
+But the opportunity of getting to know people from many cultures and countries gives him a different perspective and points of view.
+Getting to know the world through other people’s eyes and life experiences, widening his mind.

-Being in a different country he has had good and bad moments, describing it as an unstoppable rollercoaster being away from his family has been one of the biggest challenges, he has missed birthdays, anniversaries, Christmases, and many special dates next to the ones he loves, because “fishes don’t take a day off, they need to eat every day, they need to be monitored every day, one small thing goes wrong and the whole operation goes boom” you have to give up things from your life “and nobody warns you about that, is a very demanding career and it takes the support of your family and specially your significant other, because without that everything would be a lot harder”.
+Being in a different country he has had good and bad moments.
+Describing it as an unstoppable rollercoaster being away from his family has been one of the biggest challenges.
+He has missed birthdays, anniversaries, Christmases, and many special dates next to the ones he loves.
+Because “fishes don’t take a day off, they need to eat every day, they need to be monitored every day.
+One small thing goes wrong and the whole operation goes boom”.
+You have to give up things from your life.
+“And nobody warns you about that, is a very demanding career.
+And it takes the support of your family and especially your significant other.
+Because without that everything would be a lot harder”.

-“My family sometimes visits me, but it is hard to be apart, sometimes I feel lonely, my kid and his mom are in Mexico while I am in the USA, she is also a professional, a hard-working woman and I know it wouldn’t be fair for me to ask her to drop that and come live with me, we have been together for over 12 years and we have gotten through this, but it doesn’t make it any easier”.
+“My family sometimes visits me.
+But it is hard to be apart, sometimes I feel lonely.
+My child and his mom are in Mexico while I am in the USA.
+She is also a professional, a hard-working woman and I know it wouldn’t be fair for me to ask her to drop that and come live with me.
+We have been together for over 12 years and we have gotten through this, but it doesn’t make it any easier”.

 How do you feel COVID-19 has affected your work?

-What would you recommend someone that is thinking of choosing aquaculture as a career?
+What would you recommend to someone that is thinking of choosing aquaculture as a career?

-“Well, to me is a matter of attitude, if you really want this, you like production, you like fishes, you like aquaculture, then to me this is the path you must choose.
-I think this job is not like any other, your passion for fishes is what will take you to many places.
-The most important thing is to be passionate for fishes and wanting to make a change in the world, only that will lead you and help you make your decisions”.
+“Well, to me is a matter of attitude.
+If you really want this, you like production, you like the fish, you like aquaculture, then to me, this is the path you must choose.
+I think this job is not like any other.
+Your passion for fish is what will take you to many places.
+The most important thing is to be passionate about fish and wanting to make a change in the world.
+Only that will lead you and help you make your decisions”.